anuoua/shadcn-packaged/README.md

 Import style

-> If you have a fully customized style in tailwindcss entry, you don't need to import it
+> If you have a fully customized style in global entry css file, you don't need to import it

 ```javascript
 import "shadcn-packaged/index.css";